 8. Don’t be afraid to review the teaching points to confirm they understand they are being asked to do.

-It’s not easy to communicate well with this age group but it is something you can improve on over time.
-As well as thinking about what you deliver, it’s always a great to consider how you deliver it.
-I will have more blog posts coming up on this over the coming months.
+It’s not easy to communicate well with this age group but it is something you can improve on overtime.
+As well as thinking about what you deliver, it’s always great to consider how you deliver it.
+I will have more blog posts coming up on this over the coming months but for now, follow the points above to reduce the chance of seeing The Curse of Knowledge in your training hall.